ubccpsc/classy/docs/tech-staff/install.md

 - Git (must be version compatible with docker v18; working with git version 2.16.5)
 - Certbot (Let's Encrypt, certbot 0.35.1)

-Classy requires a series of steps to ensure that it is setup correctly to run on its host operating system and integrates with external services, such as Github.
-Additional steps

 ### System Configuration

 Create a new (system) user _classy_ in a new group _classy_.